Skip to main content

 Source

-Pre-hashed put: idempotent fast path that short-circuits the full Self::put_cap RPC when the guest’s directory already holds hash.
+Pre-hashed put: idempotent fast path that short-circuits the full Self::put_cap RPC when this sandbox has already published hash.

 Behaviour:

-• If GuestCacheReader::contains(hash) returns true, return immediately — the guest already has the cap and we skip rkyv encode + VMEXIT + guest decode + merkle walk + directory insert.
+• If hash is in the host-side published_blobs set, return immediately — we already shipped this cap and the blobs tier never evicts, so the guest still holds it.
+We skip the rkyv encode + VMEXIT + guest decode + merkle walk + directory insert.
 This is the hot path for bench loops that re-publish the same cap graph every iteration.

-• Otherwise, ship put_cap(cap), then debug-assert the returned hash matches hash.
+• Otherwise, ship put_cap(cap), debug-assert the returned hash matches hash, and record it.

 Source